A chronology of key events:

 Unity government faces disarray.
 Arrest warrant issued for vice-president Tariq al-Hashemi, a leading Sunni politician.
 Sunni bloc boycotts parliament and cabinet.

 2012 March - Tight security for Arab League summit in Baghdad.
 It is the first major summit to be held in Iraq since the fall of Saddam Hussein.
 A wave of pre-summit attacks kills scores of people.

-Insurgency intensifies, with levels of violence matching those of 2008.
-By July the country is described as being in a full-blown sectarian war zone once again.
+2013 April - Sunni insurgency intensifies, with levels of violence matching those of 2008.
+By July the country is described as being yet again in a state of full-blown sectarian war.

-Series of bombings hits Kurdistan capital Irbil in the first such attack since 2007.
-Al-Qaeda-affiliated Islamic State of Iraq says it was responding to alleged Iraqi Kurdish support for Kurds fighting jihadists in Syria.
+2013 September - Series of bombings hits Kurdistan capital Irbil in the first such attack since 2007.
+The Islamic State of Iraq group says it was responding to alleged Iraqi Kurdish support for Kurds fighting jihadists in Syria.

 2013 October - Government says October is deadliest month since April 2008, with 900 killed.
 By the year-end the UN estimates the 2013 death toll of civilians as 7,157 - a dramatic increase in the previous year's figure of 3,238.

 2014 January - Islamist fighters infiltrate Falluja and Ramadi after months of mounting violence in mainly-Sunni Anbar province.
 Government forces recapture Ramadi but face entrenched rebels in Falluja.